 Increased customer lifetime value

 Convenient services along with visibility of your processes can encourage customers to work with you on an ongoing basis.
 When you build transparent relationships with your customers and let them see all information and documents regarding their shipment orders in one place, they’ll want to keep using your app.
 Providing visibility and personalized offers is a great way to increase customer retention.
-According to Forbes, 37% of executives say that personalized products, services, or content recommendations have led to increased customer lifetime value and sales.

 How to meet increasing customer expectations